AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 You may wish to create several versions of the same type of module, and name them to reflect their distinct customization.
 As a simple example, you could have multiple map generators of the same type named Dense, Standard, and Sparse, configured with relatively high, balanced and low wall densities respectively.
 They can then be loaded dynamically at run-time to generate caves on demand, rather than generating all the caves before-hand.
 Saving a cave as a prefab requires saving their meshes, and meshes are very large objects (i.e. take a lot of memory).

 ## Defining your own modules

 In addition to using and customizing the provided modules, you can write your own based on custom logic and plug them into the cave generator.
-The rest of this readme covers this process.
+The bulk of this readme covers this process by going over examples of new module types.
+While the new types built here are not terribly useful or interesting, they will serve to cover the various tools available for building more interesting types.

 ### Define a new height map module

 In this example, we'll write a new height map module to illustrate how it's done.
 We'll need to create a new C# script and do three things: extend the HeightMapModule class, implement the GetHeightMap() method, and add a CreateAssetMenu attribute.

-As a simple example to illustrate the process, we'll create a sinusoidal height map (i.e. based on the Sin function).
+As a simple example to illustrate the process, we'll create a simple sinusoidal height map (i.e. based on the Sin function).
+While not terribly exciting or useful, it will serve the illustrate the various tools available to build modules of this sort.

 Here's a template for implementing a new height map module: